Industry Role in Cancer Research Innovation: 2022 Advancing the Science of Cancer in Latinos

 Because tumors shed nucleic acids carrying cancer-specific information into the blood and other bodily fluids, GRAIL developed a proprietary methylation-based technology for cancer detection.
 Selected for development based on the results of the first sub-study of the Circulating Cell-free Genome Atlas study (CCGA), GRAIL has since refined and commercially launched this technology as an investigational, multi-cancer, early detection Test called Galleri.
 The test was launched in June of 2021, and has a 44% positive predictive value, 0.5% false positive rate, and an 89% rate of cancer signal origin predicted correctly, with more than 50 cancer types detected.

-Increasing Diversity in Clinical Research
+Increasing Participation in Clinical Research

 Veronica Sandoval